 ABOUT THE TEDOPI® CLINICAL PROGRAM

-Tedopi® is currently under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with a Phase 2 to be initiated early 2019.
+Tedopi® is currently under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with an ongoing Phase 2.

 NSCLC: The Phase 3 trial, Atalante 1, is evaluating the benefit of Tedopi® in HLA-A2+ patients at invasive stage IIIB or metastatic stage IV, in 2nd or 3rd line treatment following failure of a checkpoint inhibitor, compared to current standard chemotherapy treatments.
 The primary endpoint is overall survival.
 This international trial is being conducted in the U.S., Europe and Israel in two steps: